galnir/Master-Bot/README.md

 ### Running the bot

-Once you have finished with all of the steps above and are ready to run the bot type the following command(s)
+Once you have finished with all of the steps above you are ready to run the bot

 To run the bot in production mode type: